Hidden convexity, optimization, and algorithms on rotation matrices: Preliminaries

 For $A\in\R^{n\by n}$, let $\|A\|_{\tr}$ and $\|A\|_\textup{op}$ denote the \emph{trace norm} and \emph{operator norm} of $A$.
 These are defined as the sum of the singular values of $A$ and the maximum singular value of $A$ respectively.

 Define the \emph{special trace} of $A\in\R^{n\by n}$ to be

 This function is well-defined as $\SO(n)$ is compact.
 Furthermore, $\str(\cdot)$ is convex and $1$-Lipschitz with respect to the trace norm.
 This holds because $\str(\cdot)$ is defined as the pointwise maximum of linear functions which are individually $1$-Lipschitz with respect to the trace norm.
-Finally, $\str(A)$ can be computed exactly given an SVD of $A$.
+Finally, $\str(\cdot)$ can be computed exactly using a single SVD: